 The 5G-RTC Application Provider may request the deployment of edge resources as part of the Provisioning Session.

+- The 5G-RTC Application Provider provisions the edge provisioning through RTC-1, a similar fashion as defined in TS 26.512 clause 7.10, enabling client-driven and/or Application Function driven edge configuration.

-- In the client-driven approach, the WebRTC Application is aware of the support of edge processing in the network and takes steps, such as using the EDGE-5 APIs, to discover and locate a suitable 5G-RTC AS instance in the Edge DN.
+- In the client-driven approach, the WebRTC Application becomes aware of the support of edge processing in the network and takes steps, such as using the EDGE-5 APIs, to discover and locate a suitable 5G-RTC AS instance in the Edge DN, similar to the process defined in TS 26.501 clause 8.1.

-- In the Application Function driven approach, the 5G-RTC Application Provider configures the 5G-RTC AF to automatically deploy edge processing for the media sessions of the corresponding Provisioning Session.
-The WebRTC Application may not be aware of the edge deployment and the EAS is discovered through other means, such as DNS resolution with support from the DNS server (e.g., EASDF/DNS resolver) as specified in 3GPP TS 23.548 [1].
+- In the Application Function driven approach, the 5G-RTC Application Provider requests 5G-RTC AF to deploy edge processing for the media sessions of the corresponding Provisioning Session, similar to the process defined in TS 26.501 clause 8.2.
+The WebRTC Application may get aware of the deployed EAS through the Application Service Provider through RTC-8 or through the Media Session Handler through RTC-5 (and possibly RTC-6).
+The EAS is provided together such that the associated can be made by UE between two set of data.
+Additionally, the EAS may also be discovered through other means, such as DNS resolution with support from the DNS server (e.g., EASDF/DNS resolver) as specified in 3GPP TS 23.548 [1].

 When the WebRTC application is a web application, the implementation of the EDGE-5 interface to discover the 5G-RTC AS/EAS location by accessing the EEC is difficult as the Web browser providers may not implement interfaces necessary for supporting edge enabled 5G-RTC applications/services.
 Also, in the Application Function-driven approach the Application Client (AC) and EEC are not used to discover the 5G-RTC AS/EAS location.